django-cms/django-cms/docs/how_to/apphooks.rst

 not have an application namespace for its URLs.
 Such an application is liable to tun into namespace conflicts, and doesn't represent good practice.

-However if you *do* encounter such a beast, your apphook for it will need to do without the ``app_name`` attribute.
+However if you *do* encounter such an application, your own apphook for it will need in turn to forgo the ``app_name`` attribute.

 Note that unlike apphooks without ``app_name`` attributes can be attached only to one page at a